The Commonplace

 0.02

 Hierarchy compresses: fewer organizational layers are needed for a given firm output as coordination costs fall.
-Organizational Efficiency negative high number of hierarchical layers per firm
+Organizational Efficiency negative number of hierarchical layers per firm

 Hierarchy compresses (fewer layers) as coordination costs fall (model result)